-This page is a non-exhaustive list of sites, books and other resources that you might find useful as a new lawyer.
+This page is a non-exhaustive list of sites, books and other resources that you might find useful as a law student or new lawyer.
 We will add to it as we go along, and we encourage you to send in suggestions for new additions.

 There are lots of great organisations in the industry with resources for new lawyers.
 These include:

 YoungLawyers.co.nz - Home of the Wellington Young Lawyers Committee, but with resources for all young lawyers.

 Practising Well - The Law Society's comprehensive initiative to address health and wellbeing in the profession.
 Resources include information, subsidised counselling services, and a holistic assessment tool with recommendations on how to improve health and wellbeing.

 Panel of Friends - A panel of lawyers whom you can consult confidentially about anything troubling you, such as health and wellbeing issues, employment or harassment issues, career issues, financial or ethical problems.
 These are lawyers selected for their kindness, expertise and discretion.
 There will soon be a panel specifically for juniors.

 Much of a good career choice comes down to knowing yourself, your needs, your skills and your values inside out.
 These resources cover traditional career decision-making and others that can help you figure out where you fit.